 SO WHICH IS BETTER?

-The choice between wet and dry grinding and polishing tends to be based on preference.
-Sometimes people will choose to do a bit of both by starting with wet and switch to dry, but it still won’t turn out quite the same because of the slurry created by wet grinding is composed of abrasive particles which will affect your process, plus you’ll still have to clean up the slurry in-between the grinding and polishing steps, which takes time.
-So not only will it take more time and effort you won’t end up with the same standard finish.
+The choice between wet and dry grinding and polishing is often personal preference.
+Sometimes people will choose to do a bit of both by starting with wet and switch to dry, but it still won’t turn out quite the same because the slurry created by wet grinding is composed of abrasive particles, which will affect your process.
+Plus you’ll still have to clean up the slurry in-between the grinding and polishing steps, which takes time.
+So not only will it take more time and effort, but you won’t end up with the same high standard finish.

 Technically, with the advancements in tooling technology, there is no longer an advantage to the Wet process.
-Again, it really is a preference, but most people are moving towards the dry process for various reasons.
+Again, it really comes down to preference, but most people are moving towards the Dry process for various reasons.

 If you are unsure about what to do or how to begin a job, feel free to reach out with any questions or concerns and one of our product specialists would be happy to help.